 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

 The Tablas Creek Vineyard 2020 Le Complice, our fifth vintage of our first new blend in a decade, celebrates the kinship between Syrah and our newest red grape, Terret Noir.
 In French, Le Complice means, roughly, "partners in crime".
 Although Syrah is dark and Terret light, both share wild herby black spice, and Terret's high acids bolster Syrah's tendency toward stolidity.
 We added some Grenache for mid-palate fleshiness.

 A classic savory Syrah nose of rare steak, black olive, green peppercorn, and chalky minerals.
 The mouth is more of the same, with notes of carne asada, dried herbs, blackberry fruit, and a little minty lift.
 The finish shows more crushed rock minerality with a grilled berry note and plenty of tannic richness.
 Still youthfully tight; give this six months if you can, then drink over the next two decades.

 The grapes for our Le Complice were grown on our Organic and biodynamic estate vineyard.

-The wine was blended in June of 2020, aged in foudre, bottled in April 2021, and aged in our cellars until release.
+The wine was blended in June of 2021, aged in foudre and concrete, bottled in December 2022, and aged in our cellars until release.